prioritizing remote workforce cybersecurity

 Safe online practices: Teach employees the best practices for safe online behavior, including creating strong passwords, avoiding suspicious links and attachments, and being cautious on social media.
 Encourage the use of reputable security tools like antivirus software and password managers.

-Data handling and privacy: Instruct employees on how to handle sensitive data securely, emphasizing the importance of data protection and privacy compliance.
+Data handling and privacy: Instruct employees on handling sensitive data securely, emphasizing the importance of data protection and privacy compliance.
 Ensure they understand the significance of safeguarding both personal and company information.

 Simulations for realistic training